Back to blog

 Step 2: Open TRBP

-After the controller is connected, open the TRBP app on your Android device.
+After the controller is powered and connected, open the TRBP app on your DMD device.

 Choose the roadbook you plan to ride and check that the correct route is loaded before you start navigating.